BLIS/COBOL

 BLIS/COBOL is a discontinued operating system that was written in COBOL.
-It is the only such system to gain reasonably wide acceptance.
 It was optimised to compile business applications written in COBOL.
 BLIS was available on a range of Data General Nova and Data General Eclipse 16-bit minicomputers.
 It was marketed by Information Processing, Inc. (IPI), who regularly exhibited the product at the National Computer Conference in the 1970s and 80s.
 It was priced between US$830 and $10,000 depending on the number of supported users and features.
 In 1977, IPI boasted over 100 operational installations of the system worldwide.

 By 1985, a version for the IBM PC existed called PC-BLIS.

 Originally, most operating systems were written in assembly language for a particular processor or family of processors.
 Non-assembler operating systems were comparatively slow, but were easier for revision and repair.
 One of the reasons for the C programming language's low-level features, which resemble assembly language in some ways, is an early intent to use it for writing operating systems.
 Similar goals led to IBM's development of PL/S. The high-level nature of COBOL, which created some problems for operating system development, was partially addressed in BLIS, since it was deliberately optimized for COBOL.